bapushinde/terraform/README.md

 # Terraform Examples:
 ## - This is simple IaC for GCS and OCI cloud providers.
-  - GCS-Example is found under gcs-example module
+  - GCS-Example is setup under gcs-example module
-  - OCI-Example is found under oci-example module
+  - OCI-Example is setup under oci-example module

 ## - To be added:
   - Azure example